-June 2020 marks eight years since the passing of my dear friend Ellen Weiss Kander.
+June 2021 marks nine years since the passing of my dear friend Ellen Weiss Kander.
 Ellen was the other co-founder of CBG and the one who put the “glam” in Cancer Be Glammed.
 She was a beautiful person inside and out.

 Ellen and I created Cancer Be Glammed following my own struggle with breast cancer.
 Ellen was one of the few people outside of my family who I let see the real scars cancer can inflict.
 Physically and emotionally.